Mine's a Pint — New England's Breweries

 - Massachusetts: In 1634, the first 'publick house' opened in Massachusetts; more than 380 years later, Jim Koch of Samuel Adams revived the ancient art.
 In Boston, tour Sam Adams, the Harpoon Brewery or take a Boston Brew Tour; head west on Route 2 for the Valley Beer Trail that links nearly 50 destinations in western Massachusetts and southern Vermont.

 - New Hampshire takes its brews so seriously that the state has created a downloadable Brewery Map, listing several dozen of the best spots for a pint…or two!
 Head to Anheuser-Busch Brewery in Merrimack for a complimentary factory tour to see how Budweiser is crafted, plus see the world famous Budweiser Clydesdale horses.
-New in 2013: a brewery bus, Granite State Growler Tours, LLC.

 - Rhode Island: Beer and sailors have always had a special relationship.
 No wonder Rhode Island, with its nautical tradition, is part of the revolution, with 17 breweries, including four in Providence, one in Newport and even one on tiny Block Island.
 Sample beer AND rum at the Newport Storm Brewery with the Thomas Tew Distillery on site, as well.